Microsoft Access VBA Tutorials for self-paced learning, Class Modules, SQL Techniques, and AI Integration Guides.

 Call Function From MouseMove Event Property

-This question was asked in an Access User's Forum (www.accessforums.net), in the Forms Category of Posts, by a member, seeking suggestions for a solution.
-A demo database was posted by me there, twice on page 5, but the last one is the final version.
+This question was asked by a member in the Access Users Forum (www.accessforums.net), in the Forms Category of Posts, seeking suggestions for a solution.
+A sample demo database was posted there twice on page 5, but the last one is the final version.

 Manual Option.

-To get to know the real situation that demands this method, digest the following requirement of an Access Application:
+The real situation that demands this method is the following requirement of an Access Application:

 The complexity of Requirements.

-Assume that you are developing a database for a movie ticket booking Application and need around 350 or more text boxes on the Form, for a graphical design of the seating arrangement.
-Each TextBox represents a single seat in the cinema hall, in an arrangement of several rows & Columns (i.e. each row has several seat positions) and each Seat is having a unique identity number (that is the text box name), indicating its position in the auditorium, like Row-A, Seat No.5 (A5) or B1, etc. The text box text will show Booked or Vacant depending on its current status.
+Assume that you are developing a database for a movie ticket booking Application and need around 350 or more text boxes on the Form, for a graphical seating arrangement design.
+Each TextBox represents a single seat in the cinema hall, in several rows & Columns (i.e., each row has several seat positions).
+Each seat has a unique identity number (that is, the TextBox name), indicating its position in the auditorium; for example: Row-A, Seat No.5 (A5) or B1, etc. The TextBox will display its current status either Booked or Vacant.

-The idea is when the mouse moves over the textbox (Seat) it should display the Seat Number (A5, or B1, etc.) on a dedicated Label on the Header or Footer Section of the Form, to help the customer look for his choice of Seat Numbers and book the Seat(s).
+The idea is that when the mouse moves over the TextBox (Seat), it should display the Seat Number (A5, or B1, etc.) on a dedicated Label in the Header or Footer Section of the Form, to help the customer look for their choice of Seat Numbers and book the Seat(s).

-A simple Form with several TextBoxes and a label on the top is given below to get an idea of textbox arrangements and try out this method to solve the problem.
+A simple Form with several TextBoxes and labels for sample TextBox arrangements, and try out this method to solve the problem.

-PS: The technical details presented above may have some lapses or may form suggestions in the minds of the reader.
-That is not important, the core point is how we manage to get the TextBox Name on the Mouse Move Event and pass the name as a string parameter to the =myFunction() Function, placed on the Mouse Move Event Property.
+PS: The technical details presented above may have lapses or may form suggestions in the reader's mind.
+That is not important; the core point is how we could get the TextBox Name on the Mouse Move Event and pass the name as a string parameter to the =myFunction() Function, placed on the Mouse Move Event Property of the same TextBox.

 The Difficult Question.